Deltik/SignEdit/README.md

 ### Backwards Compatibility with Omel's SignEdit v1.3

-SignEdit for Bukkit versions `>= 1.5.0, < 2.0.0` are backwards-compatible with Omel's SignEdit v1.3, but the following caveats apply:
+SignEdit for Bukkit versions `~> 1.5` are backwards-compatible with Omel's SignEdit v1.3, but the following caveats apply:

-* (_since `v1.5.0`_) By default, sign line numbers range from 1 to 4 in this plugin instead of 0 to 3 in the original plugin.
+* (`~> 1.5`) By default, sign line numbers range from 1 to 4 in this plugin instead of 0 to 3 in the original plugin.

   To restore the original behavior and start line numbers at 0, set `line-starts-at: 0` in `plugins/SignEdit/config.yml`.
-* (_since `v1.7.0`_) By default, `clicking` mode is activated when the player is not looking at a sign.
+* (`~> 1.7`) By default, `clicking` mode is activated when the player is not looking at a sign.

   To force `clicking` mode on at all times, set `clicking: true` in `plugins/SignEdit/config.yml`.

   To force `clicking` mode off at all times, set `clicking: false`.
-* (_`v1.4.0` only_) Sign line numbers range from 1 to 4, whereas they ranged from 0 to 3 in older versions.
+* (`~> 1.4.0`) Sign line numbers range from 1 to 4, whereas they ranged from 0 to 3 in older versions.

-  Upgrade to SignEdit for Bukkit v1.5.0 to have the possibility of restoring the original line number range.
+  Upgrade to SignEdit for Bukkit version `~> 1.5` to have the possibility of restoring the original line number range.